zinchse/AVLTree/README.md

 So I decided to do it myself.
 Besides, he immediately began to support the subtree size parameter for each nodes and implemented, on the basis of this, the search for k-th statistics on the tree.

-I based on the following [implementation](https://github.com/pgrafov/python-avl-tree/blob/master/pyavltree.py). also for a complete understanding of all rotations and other operations, I advise you to read the following [article](https://www.geeksforgeeks.org/avl-tree-set-1-insertion/).
+I based on the following [implementation](https://github.com/pgrafov/python-avl-tree/blob/master/pyavltree.py).
+Also for a complete understanding of all rotations and other operations, I advise you to read the following [article](https://www.geeksforgeeks.org/avl-tree-set-1-insertion/).

 ## Overview